Make 2016 a Journey to Your Best Health!

 2) What part of myself does this [food/activity/situation/etc] feed?
 And do I really want to feed that part of myself?

 3) What do I get from this?

-Wherever you are in your path to health, know that all you can do is take one step at a time.
-In this way the path is slowly, but surely leading towards a healthier way of being.
-Sometimes you may take a step or two backwards, but find the strength within yourself to get back on the right track.
+Wherever you are on your path to health, know that all you can do is take one step at a time.
+In this way, the path is slowly, but surely leading toward a healthier way of being.
+Sometimes you may take a step or two backward, but find the strength within yourself to get back on the right track.
 With a compassionate heart, investigate why you had those setbacks, and understand that whatever part of you drove you to make those choices is yet another part of yourself yearning to be healed.

 Whether you already embrace this lifestyle, you’re just getting started, or this is completely new and you’re ready to begin, all you need is the will and commitment to love and take care of yourself.
 And with dedication to this journey to your best health, witness how this very love and care unfold the miracles of life.